 • If an abbreviation is used in a table, it should be defined in a footnote below the table.

-• Additional information for any clarification is designated for citation using alphabetical superscripts (a), b)…) or asterisks (*).
-Explanation for superscript citation should be done as following examples: a)Not tested. *P<0.05, **P<0.01, ***P<0.001.
+• Additional information for any clarification is designated for citation using alphabetical superscripts a), b), c)…) or asterisks (*).
+The explanation for superscript citation should be done as following examples: a)Not tested. *P<0.05, **P<0.01, ***P<0.001.

 • Tables should be understandable and self-explanatory, without references to the text.